akila122/pycad/README.md

 # pycad
-Autocad automation for a client
+Autocad automation for personal use